-the variability that can be introduced by the heterogeneity of RNA-seq samples, the relationship between AS rate and longevity remains detectable among these seven species (Fig. 3B).
+variance, while the organ factor explained only 9%.
+Among insects, we found only one species (Dendroctonus 179 ponderosae) for which RNA-seq samples were available from multiple tissues.
+Here again, the variance in AS 180 rate among tissues was limited compared to inter-species variability (Supplementary Fig. 9).
+Thus, despite the variability that can be introduced by the heterogeneity of RNA-seq samples, the relationship between AS 182 rate and longevity remains detectable among these seven species (Fig. 3B).
+183

-186 Functional vs. non-functional alternative splicing
+Functional vs. non-functional alternative splicing 184

-The negative correlation observed between $N{\rm e}$ and alternative splicing rates is consistent with the hypothesis 187 that differences in AS rates across species are driven by variation in the rate of splicing errors (drift barrier 188 model).
-This does not exclude however that functional splicing variants might also contribute to AS rate 189 variation across species.
-To evaluate this point, we selected a subset of SVs that are enriched in functional 190 AS events.
-To do this, we reasoned that selective pressure against the waste of resources should maintain 191 splicing errors at a low rate (as low as permitted by the drift barrier), whereas functional SVs are expected to 192 represent a sizeable fraction of the transcripts expressed by a given gene, at least in some specific conditions 193 (cell type, developmental stage...).
-Thus, functional SVs are expected to be enriched among abundant SVs 194 compared to rare SVs.
-195
+The negative correlation observed between $N{\rm e}$ and alternative splicing rates is consistent with the hypothesis 185 that differences in AS rates across species are driven by variation in the rate of splicing errors (drift barrier 186 model).
+This does not exclude however that functional splicing variants might also contribute to AS rate 187 variation across species.
+To evaluate this point, we selected a subset of SVs that are enriched in functional 188 AS events.
+To do this, we reasoned that selective pressure against the waste of resources should maintain 189 splicing errors at a low rate (as low as permitted by the drift barrier), whereas functional SVs are expected to 190 represent a sizeable fraction of the transcripts expressed by a given gene, at least in some specific conditions 191 (cell type, developmental stage...).
+Thus, functional SVs are expected to be enriched among abundant SVs 192 compared to rare SVs.
+193

-To assess this prediction, we analyzed the proportion of SVs that preserve the reading frame according to their abundance relative to the major isoform.
-For this, we focused on minor introns that share a boundary with one major intron and that have their other boundary at less than 30 bp from the major splice site (either in the flanking exon or within the major intron).
-We determined whether the distance between the minor intron boundary and the major intron boundary was a multiple of 3.
-We computed the abundance of each minor isoform, relative to the corresponding major isoform, with the following formula: Minor intron relative abundance MIRA_i = $\frac{N_i^m}{N_i^m + N_i^m}$ (see Fig. 2D).
+To assess this prediction, we analyzed the proportion of SVs that preserve the reading frame according 194 to their abundance relative to the major isoform.
+For this, we focused on minor introns that share a 195 boundary with one major intron and that have their other boundary at less than 30 bp from the major 196 splice site (either in the flanking exon or within the major intron).
+We determined whether the distance 197 between the minor intron boundary and the major intron boundary was a multiple of 3.
+We computed the 198 abundance of each minor isoform, relative to the corresponding major isoform, with the following formula: 199 Minor intron relative abundance MIRAi = $\frac{N_i^m}{N^M + N^m}$ (see Fig. 2D).
+200